RogerRogerUSC/RogerRogerUSC.github.io/_pages/about.md

 # 🗞️ News

+- [2024.10] A paper titled "DeComFL: Federated Learning with Dimension-Free Communication" is accepted by FL@FM-NeurIPS'24 Oral.
 - [2024.08] Started to serve as a Graduate Research Assistant at RIT.
 - [2024.08] Joined Rochester Institute of Technology(RIT) for my Ph.D. in Computing and Information Sciences, advised by Prof. Haibo Yang.
 - [2024.05] Successfully got my master's degree from the University of Southern California!